Using WordPress for SEO is a good first step. Read on to find out why.

 An XML sitemap is a file that helps search engines find your website easily.
 This does not, however, help with boosting your website.
 You can use a plugin to ensure this is set up.
 Once that has been done, also ensure this is submitted to the Google Search Console.

 You will need to go through a simple process of setting up a Google Search Console account.
 With this, Google will offer you a snapshot of how your website is tracked by search engines.
-Once you have linked your website to this website, it will not only keep tracking your website but also alter you if something is amiss.
+Once you have linked your website to this website, it will keep tracking your website and alter you if something is amiss.

 5. Optimizing With WordPress SEO Plugins